VCHSRobots/VisionSystem2020/DESIGNDOC.md

   May need more than one camera to eliminate extraneous returns from Homography decomposition Work to Implement: Camera Calibration must be working and software must be written to detect good features.
 The latter should not be hard to implement and test.

+Proposed Plan:
+I will find out if the ORB feature detector warrants further merit with more training images first, as the ORB/FLANN method is the only one that does not utilize TensorFlow.
+If ORB/FLANN detection proves too unreliable, we will order the Jetson Nano to pursue TensorFlow options.

+Team Costs:
+Jetson Nano for TensorFlow Computational capability
+8 Wheel Robot for pratical testing